Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation Transformer: Methods

-We then aggregate the spatiotemporal features using another cross-attention module.
-We take $s_t^{sf}$ as Q and $S_{t - \tau + 1:t}^{ls} \in {\mathbb{R}^{\tau \times (2048/\kappa )}}$ as K and V, promoting the interaction between the limbus-region focused spatial features and the long-short temporal features.
-The spatiotemporal cross-attention module can be formulated as
+We then aggregate the spatiotemporal features using another one-layer cross-attention-based aggregation module.
+We take $s_t^{sf}$ as Q and ${{S}^{ls}}$ as K and V, promoting the interaction between the limbus-region focused spatial features and the long-short temporal features.
+The aggregation module can be formulated as